 More

-Samuel has given invited talks at Princeton University, Rutgers University, the University of Texas at Austin, and the University of Utah (co-keynote alongside David Chalmers).
+Samuel has given invited talks at Princeton University, Rutgers University, the University of Texas at Austin, and the University of Utah.

 Social Media